CenturyLinkCloud/PublicKB/Support/introducing-new-options-for-backups.md

 Article first posted on February 22, 2016

-### Introducing New Options for Backups, Plus An Update on the Retirement of Standard & Premium Backup Features
+### Introducing New Options for Backups, Plus an Update on the Retirement of Standard & Premium Backup Features

 Late last year, CenturyLink notified customers that the backup features associated with [“Standard” and “Premium” storage were to be retired in early 2016](../Support/backup-service-changes-faq.md).